momeara/dock_campaign_template/README.md

 # Dock Campaign Template
 An opinionated template for a Dock based virtual screening campaign

-Dock involves running a bunch of fortran wrapped in python wrapped in shell scripts.
+* Dock involves running a bunch of fortran wrapped in python wrapped in shell scripts.
 This template setups a standard way to organize the data and common workflows.

-For each call to a script in `scripts/`, I recommand reading through it to make sure you understand what it is doing.
+* For each call to a script in `scripts/`, I recommand reading through it to make sure you understand what it is doing.

-All files/foldes with date codes indicate that once the analysis is done they are immutable, and can be referenced externally.
+* All files/foldes with date codes indicate that once the analysis is done they are immutable, and can be referenced externally.
 To keep sortable I like to use the format YYYYMMDD.

+* For scripts that must be run sequentially number them with leading 0s so they are sortable

 # Getting started